 No-shows will be charged the full price.

-Beginner = first timers, young children
+Beginner = first timers, young children, older adults

 Intermediate = aggressive first timers, teens